jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 **Name data controls:**

 This controls how data are named when imported.
-Here is where user can select how the names are created using either imported Figure name with optionally some trimming, user can write Igor Function which will provide the necessary name etc.
+Here is where user can select how the names are created using either imported image name with optionally some trimming, user can write Igor Function which will provide the necessary name etc.

 **Export data controls:**